Aucanquilcha: Climate and vegetation

-Glaciation and hydrology
+Glaciation

-The volcano is currently not glaciated despite its height, due to the aridity of the climate.
-The Quebrada de Chaigüire valley originates at the foot of Aucanquilcha.
-Some of the source springs of the Rio Loa are on Aucanquilcha and it drains the western and northwestern sides of the volcano; the eastern side drains into the Salar de Ollagüe salt pan, the northeastern into the Salar de Laguani, and the southeastern into the Salar de Carcote.
-Most valleys only intermittently transport water, if at all, but it forms the headwaters of the Rio Loa.
+There is some snow and ice on the mountains, as well as rock glaciers between 5200±and m; permafrost occurs down to 4385 m altitude.
+With the exception of one 1999 report sources agree that there are no active glaciers on Aucanquilcha as the climate is too dry for glacier development despite the low temperature.

-The volcanic cluster was modestly glaciated during the Quaternary, as evidenced by glacial striations and moraines at elevations above 4500 m, and shows evidence of glaciers both on the main volcano and its subsidiaries.
-At least two distinct glacier stages took place.
-The western Azufrera edifice was heavily glaciated in the past.
+During glacials an ice cap covered the volcano, leaving cirques, glacial striations and extensive moraines on both the main volcano (Note: The western Azufrera edifice was heavily glaciated in the past.
 At least three moraine stages have been mapped on that edifice, and on its southern side is found a modest cirque with glacially polished lavas on the floor.
 The Rodado stage edifice has several moraine stages on its southern slopes.
 Another small cirque with a moraine has been found in the northeastern side of the Cerro Cumbre Negra summit next to an Azufrera stage lava flow.
-A small moraine lies on the south side of the Angulo edifice; some lavas from that edifice overlie glacial deposits.
+A small moraine lies on the south side of the Angulo edifice; some lavas from that edifice overlie glacial deposits.) and its subsidiaries.
+At its maximum extent, it covered an area of at least 45 km2.
+The exact altitude of the ice edge ranged between 4500±and m (Note: Identical to the altitude of the cirques.) with lower altitudes reached on the eastern and southeastern side.
+At least two distinct glacier stages took place.
+The development of glaciers in the region was probably a consequence of a wetter climate.